opentrials/collectors/README.md

 ## Design Overview

 Terminology:
-- scraper - Scrapy project (the core python package).
+- scraper - Scrapy project (the core python package)
 - spider - object with rules and extractors to scrape concrete register
 - item - dictionary based on data model with scraped data for register
 - pipeline - item processor (like store item in database)